day8/re-frame/docs/subscriptions.md

 This registers a `computation function` - a pretty simple one which just does an extraction.

-`Layer 3` subscriptions depend on other subscriptions for their inputs, and they are registered like this:
+Materialised view subscriptions depend on other subscriptions for their inputs, and they are registered like this:
 ```clj
 (reg-sub
   :id